-The NOW waiver program is managed in part through the use of a web-based information management system to record and track participants' initial and annual LOC assessments, house evaluation information, ISPs and support notes.
+The COMP waiver program is managed in part through the use of a web-based information management system to record and track participants' initial and annual LOC assessments, house evaluation information, ISPs and support notes.
 This web-based information management system provides reports for use in tracking pending LOC expirations, participant transfers across regions and participants discharge from services.
 The system provides alerts monitored by support coordination agencies, service providers and the Operating Agency's field offices.
 Expiring level of care determinations prompt follow up by field office staff to the extent that they facilitate and/or perform immediate reassessment to support level of care continuation.

-Remediation-related Data Aggregation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): (check each that applies):
+Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

+Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 Continuously and Ongoing

 Other Specify:

-- · Improvement Strategy in place, provide timelines to desi urance of Level of Care that are currently non-operational
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Level of Care that are currently non-operational.

-No

-Yes Please provide a detailed strategy for assuring Leve strategies, and the parties responsible for its operation el of Care, the specific timeline for implementing identifie on.
+Please provide a detailed strategy for assuring Level of Care, the specific timeline for implementing identified strategies, and the parties responsible for its operation.